Peripheral subgroups of Kleinian groups: Representations of hyperbolic -manifold groups

 We will freely identify $ \PSL(2,\C) $ with the group of orientation-preserving M\"obius transformations of the Riemann sphere $ \hat{\C} = \C \union \{\infty\} $, and with the group of orientation-preserving isometries of hyperbolic $3$-space $ \H^3 $; the identifications are standard and correspond to the group action of $ \PSL(2,\C) $ on $ \hat{\C} $ given by

 and the induced action on upper-halfspace obtained from this conformal action by Poincar\'e extension.
 Let $ G $ be a geometrically finite, torsion-free, non-elementary, discrete subgroup of $ \PSL(2,\C) $.
 These conditions imply that $ \H^3/G $ is a complete hyperbolic $3$-manifold with finite volume convex core.
 Conversely given any such manifold $ M $ development onto $ \H^3 $ induces a canonical representation $ \pi_1(M) \to \PSL(2,\C) $ (up to conjugacy) called the holonomy representation, and the image of this is a discrete, geometrically finite, torsion-free, and non-elementary group.
+Working with parameterised generating sets as in \cref{ex:rileychar} and \cref{ex:12cbchar} picks out a specific choice of representative for each conjugacy class, i.e.\ a section of a subset of the character variety in $ \Hom(G, \PSL(2,\C)) $.
+These sections can be equivalently thought of as a family of subgroups of $ \PSL(2,\C) $ with a consistently marked generating set.

-\begin{defn} A discrete subgroup of $ \PSL(2,\C) $ is called a \df{Kleinian group}~\cite{maskit,thurstonN,matsuzakitaniguchi}.
+\begin{defn} A discrete subgroup of $ \PSL(2,\C) $ is called a \df{Kleinian group}~\cite{maskit,matsuzakitaniguchi}.
 A geometrically finite, torsion-free, non-elementary Kleinian group is called a \df{convex cofinite manifold group}.
-Given a Kleinian group $ G $, the maximal open subset of $ \hat{\C} $ on which $ G $ acts discontinuously will be\ denoted $ \Omega(G) $; so $ \Omega(G)/G $ is a (possibly empty, possibly disconnected, possibly singular) Riemann surface that is canonically identified with $ \partial \H^3/G $, the conformal boundary of $ \H^3/G $.
+Given a Kleinian group $ G $, the maximal open subset of $ \hat{\C} $ on which $ G $ acts discontinuously will be denoted $ \Omega(G) $; so $ \Omega(G)/G $ is a (possibly empty, possibly disconnected, possibly singular) Riemann surface that is canonically identified with $ \partial \H^3/G $, the conformal boundary of $ \H^3/G $.
 The complement of $ \Omega(G) $ in $ \hat{\C} $ is the set of all accumulation points of $G$-orbits in $ \overline{\H^3} = \H^3 \union \hat{\C} $ and is called the \df{limit set} of $ G $, denoted $ \Lambda(G) $. \end{defn}

+In this paper, we will essentially only be interested in Kleinian groups $G$ with $ \Omega(G) \neq \emptyset $; these are sometimes called \df{Kleinian groups of the second kind}.